Francesco Datini: Biography

 Datini was one of four children of Marco di Datino and Monna Vermiglia, who, along with two of their children, both died as a result of the Black Death in 1348.

 After his parents' death, he was raised by a woman whom he called his "substitute mother."
 Their relationship seems to have been a positive one.
 There is a letter from her signed, "Your mother in love."

 Datini became an apprentice of a merchant in Florence.
 In 1358, he joined a group of merchants who were going to Avignon, the city to which the papacy had moved at the time.
 Datini stayed in Avignon until 1382.
 His first business was in the arms trade, which was quite profitable in Avignon during the Hundred Years' War.
 He eventually became a supplier of luxury goods and art for the wealthy cardinals residing there.
 The works of art that these figures bought were some of the first consumed for private, non-religious use.
 Before this time, the church had been the primary patron of the arts.
 Later on, the papacy and other pious individuals commissioned religious artwork, creating a use for Francesco's merchant skills.
 He was not interested in the product itself, but rather in whether its quality would please his buyers.
 The purchase of artwork by individuals was a growing trend going into the Renaissance.

 In 1376, Datini entered into an engagement with Margherita Bandini, the daughter of Domenico Bandini and Dianora Gheradini.
 Margherita was living in Avignon with her mother after her father was executed for his role in an anti-republican plot and her brothers were exiled.
 The couple returned to live in Prato in 1382, where Datini's business continued to thrive.
-In 1386, he moved to Florence, where he stayed until his death 1410.
+In 1386, he moved to Florence, where he stayed until his death in 1410.